aantix/markethackers-client/README.md

 From the settings, click API, you should see your port number.

 Also, make sure to enable "API->Active X socket connections".

+Be sure to uncheck the "API->Readonly API" option.

+Uncheck the "API->Precautions->Bypass Order Precautions for API Orders"

 Hit apply then save.